brinhosa/brinhosa/README.md

 Welcome to my page; on my Github, you can find:
 - Projects created by me
+- Awesome AI Security: 🔐🤖 A curated list of AI/LLM security tools, frameworks, guides, papers, and training — focused on open-source and community resources. (https://github.com/brinhosa/awesome-ai-security)
+- APIDetector (https://github.com/brinhosa/apidetector)
 - A curated list of awesome Penetration Testing and DevSecOps Tools ported to Google Colab to make faster and easier to try, execute and test. (https://github.com/brinhosa/awesome-pentest-tools-in-colab)
-- APIDetector (https://github.com/brinhosa/apidetector)
+- Payloads: some of my All-in-one, Prompt Injection and other payloads like XSS and SQL injection (https://github.com/brinhosa/payloads)
 - My nuclei templates (https://github.com/brinhosa/brinhosa-nuclei-templates)